zeek/zeek/README.ScriptOpt.INTERNALS.md

 --------

 As mentioned above, the compiler recognizes a number of Zeek built-in functions and replaces them with custom instructions.
-The associated log is in `ZBuiltIn.h`/`ZBuiltIn.cc` (although the corresponding instructions are defined in `ZAM-Ops.in`).
+The associated logic is in `ZBuiltIn.h`/`ZBuiltIn.cc` (although the corresponding instructions are defined in `ZAM-Ops.in`).

-Good candidates for such replacement are BiFs that (1) do not involve significant execution, and (2) are executed frequently, such that the performance gain by avoiding function call overhead to invoke them outweighs the maintenance cost of having two separate implementations for the BiF.
+Good candidates for such replacement are BiFs that (1) do not involve significant processing, so that the gain by avoiding function call overhead matters, and (2) are executed frequently, such that the gain by avoiding function call overhead to invoke them outweighs the maintenance cost of having two separate implementations for the BiF.
 A better strategic solution would be to modify `bifcl` to generate versions of BiFs that can be directly integrated into compiled code.
 This however